awsdocs/aws-java-developer-guide/doc_source/swf-hello.rst

 When the workflow worker receives a task, it makes some sort of decision (usually whether to schedule a new activity or not) and takes an appropriate action (such as scheduling the activity).

 #.
-Open your text editor and create the file :filename:`WorkflowWorker.java`, adding a package
+Open your text editor and create the file :file:`WorkflowWorker.java`, adding a package
    declaration and imports according to the :ref:`common steps <swf-hello-common>`.

 #.
 Add a few additional imports to the file: